FraserBrown/CRSP-Engine/index.md

 # CRSP Engine

-## What is CRSP
+## What is CRSP?
-Our Continuous RSPQL Stream Processing (CRSP) Engine
+Our Continuous RSPQL Stream Processing (CRSP) Engine...

 ## What is RSPQL?